Download this example as Julia file or Jupyter notebook.

 Recall that quantum spin-1 is, in reality, a linear combination of basis states $|m⟩$ with well-defined angular momentum $m = -1, 0, 1$.
 FeI₂ has a strong easy-axis anisotropy, which stabilizes a single-ion bound state of zero angular momentum, $|m=0⟩$.
 Such a bound state is inaccessible to traditional spin wave theory, which works with dipole expectation values of fixed magnitude.
 This physics is, however, well captured with a theory of SU(N) coherent states, where $N = 2S+1 = 3$ is the number of levels.
 Activate this generalized theory by selecting :SUN mode instead of :dipole mode.

-An optional random number seed will make the calculations exactly reproducible.
+An optional seed for random number generation can be used to to make the calculation exactly reproducible.

 System [SU(3)]